Myra-Security-GmbH/myrasec-go/docs/cdn_bucket.md

 # Bucket

 Managing buckets allows you to create, link, or remove buckets.
 With a bucket you have the flexibility to upload a full version set of your site without publishing it.
 After uploading the version set you can link a sub domain to a bucket.
-The access the published data you need to have a activated CDN in the backend.
+To access the published data you need to have an activated CDN in the backend.
 To remove the old content from the CDN just remove the bucket.

 ```go
 type Bucket struct {